-We invite you to come and join other members of the prosecution team from across the country as our veteran faculty members consisting of scientists, medical experts, experienced prosecutors and seasoned investigators assist you in fine tuning your investigative tactics, litigation techniques, enhancing your trial skills and honing your strategic planning.
-Leave prepared to tackle the latest cutting edge investigative tips, motion practice, and persuasive presentation style.
+We invite you to come and join other members of the prosecution team from across the country as our skilled faculty members assist in fine tuning your litigation techniques, enhancing your trial skills and enhancing your strategic planning.
+Leave prepared to tackle the latest cutting edge investigative tips, proactive motion practices, and persuasive presentation styles.

-Whether you are an investigator, prosecutor, local law enforcement officer, jail officer who works closely with the prosecutor’s office, or paralegal with the prosecutor’s office, our seasoned faculty will show you ways to stay abreast of and master cutting edge issues like that will increase your ability to successfully meet any challenge the defense may present.
+Whether you are an investigator, prosecutor, local law enforcement officer, jail officer who works closely with the prosecutor’s office, or paralegal with the prosecutor’s office, our seasoned faculty of veteran prosecutors and scientific experts will show you ways to stay abreast of and master cutting edge issues like blood spatter evidence, electronic evidence, advances in DNA, presentation technology, latest techniques in arson investigations, and mental health issues, that will increase your ability to successfully meet any challenge the defense may present.

 Tentative Topics Include:

 - Homicides of Elders and Individuals with Disabilities: Unique Issues

 - Death by Fire: Preparing and Prosecuting the Arson Homicide